molszowy/ITL_Mismatch_Detector/README.md

 API Password:pass123
 The connection/authentication to 1.1.1.1 was successful.
-Enable the web access on all devices, restart them and when ready, type "y": y Gathered 2 phones via AXL.
+Enable the web access on all devices, restart them and when ready, type "y": y Device Names via AXL: 10.
-The number of registered devices: 1.
+Registered devices: 2.
+(manual step) ENABLE the web access on all devices, restart them and when all registered back, type "y": y Testing device: SEPXXXXXXXXA 10.10.10.1
+Testing device: SEPXXXXXXXXB 10.10.10.2
-Do you want to proceed with web access checks for all registered devices ?
-Type "y": y Testing device: SEPxxxxxx 10.10.10.10
+(manual step) DISABLE the web access on all devices, restart them and when all registered back, type "y": y Testing device: SEPXXXXXXXXA 10.10.10.1
-The list of devices with potential ITL mismatches: [Device(name: SEPxxxxxx, ip_address: 10.10.10.10, web_access: False)]
+Testing device: SEPXXXXXXXXB 10.10.10.2
+Detected 1 device(s) with potential ITL mismatches!
+Saved devices into devices_with_itl_mismatches.csv
 ```